Wilmington, East Sussex

 Athlete main content

-In 2013 he made his World Championship debut in La Molina, Spain, where he finished 16th in giant slalom.
+James, who was born without both hands, started skiing on family holidays as a young child - but the sport truly became a passion after he met Nick Webborn, ParalympicsGB’s Chief Medical Officer at London 2012, during rehabilitation after suffering serious injuries in a boating accident.
+In 2013 he competed at his first World Championship in La Molina, Spain, where he finished 16th in giant slalom.
 A year later he made his debut for ParalympicsGB at Sochi 2014 where he produced confident performances in the technical events, ranking 14th in the giant slalom and 15th in the slalom.

-Since then, key achievements have included top-ten finishes at the World Championships as well as three Europa Cup titles, ranking second overall in the Europa Cup super-combined in Veysonnaz.
+Since then, key achievements have included top-ten finishes at the World Championships as well as multiple Europa Cup titles.

 2014 Sochi Paralympic Games

 Giant slalom: 14th